Separating Price and Cost Leads to Competitive Advantages

 Home

 Scrub Out These Fallacies!
 Have you ever heard an argument that sounds confusing, twisted, maybe misleading, or just plain wrong?
 Perhaps you’ve listened to an argument that contains assumptions or definitions you don’t, or don’t yet, accept.
-And perhaps you’ve unwittingly made such arguments yourself, but you can’t quite explain why your argument fails or sounds off or wrong.
+And perhaps you’ve unwittingly made such arguments yourself, but you can’t quite explain why they fail or sound off or wrong.

 The following presents some twenty-plus fallacies one might encounter in arguments.
 Use this list to help you better understand arguments and to help you scrub these fallacies from your value propositions, elevator pitches, pitch decks, business plans, etc. Your teams and investors will thank you.